gost/gost.github.io/_posts/blog/2017-09-28-raspberry-pi.markdown

 - docker
 ---

 On the Raspberry Pi, GOST is running in a  Docker environment.
 Pretty crazy at first thought but it works really well.
-The recommended option is to install <a href="https://blog.hypriot.com/">Hypriot</a> on the Raspberry Pi.
+The recommended option is to install <a href="https://blog.hypriot.com/">Hypriot</a> on the Raspberry Pi, it has the Docker tools preinstalled.
 There are separate GOST Docker images for Raspberry Pi, they have the prefix 'rpi':

 - <a href="https://hub.docker.com/r/geodan/gost/">geodan/rpi-gost</a>: Raspberry Pi image containing the GOST server;